 SDF is most commonly used on areas affected by cavities.
 It can be just as helpful when used as a preventive measure by being applied to healthy tooth surfaces.

 Our dentists don’t need to treat cavities with fillings or tooth surface modification before using SDF.

 Traditionally, many dentists have used a fluoride varnish to help stop cavity development.
 SDF has proven to be much more successful at reducing cavity growth than varnish.
 SDF also requires fewer treatments over time.

 There’s no set number of applications required for SDF to work.
-Most dentists only apply SDF once per year.
+Our dentists apply SDF once every 6-12 months.
 Varnishes often need to be applied four or more times per year.

 - SDF has widely been shown to be effective to help stop cavity development after a cavity has formed.
 Dentists call this process caries resonance.

 - SDF helps kill the bacteria that break down tooth surfaces while also keeping them from spreading to other teeth.

 - SDF is often suggested as a more comfortable alternative to drilling cavities.
 This can be helpful for children or adults who have anxiety about the dentist or may not be able to fully engage in dental procedures, such as those with special healthcare needs.

 - SDF can be helpful as a cavity treatment if you’re overly sensitive to the instruments and substances used during cavity treatments.